MCV-2024-C1-Project/Team7/README.md

 <h2 id="files-in-this-project">📂 Files in this project</h2>

-Here you can find a bief description of the most relevant files and functions that we created to solve this week's tasks.
+Here you can find a brief description of the most relevant files and functions that we created to solve this week's tasks.
 They will be divided into different sections, corresponding to the main tasks of this week.

 ### Noise removal related files